 * The ultimate thrill of eating some of the best pizza and pasta in the region (as well as great salads) over family conversations.
 Regarding pizza, we liked the "real" pepperoni pizza loaded with that topping, and the "Margarita," a unique, tangy blend of cheese and tomato (that you can still request today).

 For us parents we appreciate the moderate prices, in addition to all of the above!

-What puts Prince in the hall of fame dining category, however, is the personal touch.
-As children, we saw owner Arthur Castraberti (so sad he recently passed away; we miss you so much, Arthur!) race around the restaurant offering a personal "hello," a kind word or two, and a terrific memory.
+What puts Prince Pizzeria in the hall of fame family restaurant category, however, is the personal touch.
+As children, we saw owner Arthur Castraberti (so sad he passed away many years ago; we miss you so much, Arthur!) race around the restaurant offering a personal "hello," a kind word or two, and a terrific memory.
 He actually remembered his customers by name, a remarkable feat considering the thousands that frequented his restaurant.
 We also saw Arthur work as hard as his staff, doing whatever it took to make his customers happy and restaurant run properly.
 He took orders from customers, gave orders like a kind father to his staff, and ultimately made things run orderly.
-Arthur retired years ago, but his family has managed the restaurant in the finest, personal-touch tradition of their father.
+Fortunately, Arthur's family has managed the restaurant in the finest, personal-touch tradition of their father.
 Like Arthur, they treat their customers and hired help very well.
-Everyone working at the Prince seems to enjoy their line of work.
+Everyone working at Prince Pizzeria seems to enjoy their line of work.

 this article, please share through any of the social media buttons

 Please share the graphic below on Pinterest.
 Thanks!